 Bachelor of Public Health and Health Promotion/Bachelor of Commerce

 As a researcher, you’ll have access to our partnerships, with local industry giving you access to cutting-edge health promotion practice.
+We also have six strategic research centres related to this discipline to assist you.

 Some of our partnerships include: